 In mid-30s to 40s, as we discussed focus on eating 50% plants and getting your body moving.
 This is when many men’s athleticism peaks, and then starts to descend, so establishing food and activity habits now is incredibly important.
 Physical activity also helps to ward off the aches and strains of being a weekend warrior on the flag football field or running around with kids.
 This age range is when your physician will want to check cholesterol, and he/she will pay attention to your blood pressure.
 Start paying attention to your body—that shoulder pain not going away could be a muscle strain, but could also be a rotator cuff tear that is going to lead to arthritis and difficulty combing your hair years down the road.
 Know your family history so we can screen you appropriately, and start considering your financial health as well—for example health insurance, retirement, getting out of high interest debt, etc.

 50s – 70s: These are often the ages men start collecting diagnoses and prescription drugs (like hypertension, high cholesterol, coronary artery disease, etc).
 If someone is on medicine for these conditions: take the medicines! and see your PCP or specialists for recommended follow-up.
-If a customer wants to stop a medicine, then talk to your doctor about the risk/benefit of the medicine and alternatives.
+If a patient wants to stop a medicine, then talk to your doctor about the risk/benefit of the medicine and alternatives.
 Recommit to lifestyle changes.
 Don’t give up on establishing healthy eating and activity habits.
 Men sometimes think it’s too late to change, but it makes an enormous difference in keeping a condition from getting worse, and preventing other new conditions from cropping up.
-Changing lifestyle habits can sometimes lower the amount and dosages of medications customers are prescribed.
+Changing lifestyle habits can sometimes lower the amount and dosages of medications patients are prescribed.

 What are some excuses you’ve heard from men on why they don’t go to the doctor?
 And what is your response to some of these excuses?